wp-plugins/wp-retina-2x/readme.txt

 Tested up to: 3.5
 Stable tag: 0.9.6

-Make your website look beautiful and smooth on Retina (high-DPI) displays.
+Make your website look beautiful and smooth on Retina (high-DPI) displays such as the MacBook Pro Retina and the iPads.

 == Description ==

 This plugin creates the image files required by the Retina (high-DPI) displays and it displays them to your visitors accordingly.
-Your website will now look beautiful and smooth on every device.
+Your website will look beautiful and sharp on every device.
+The retina images will be generated for you automatically, served, and you will be able to control everything from the Retina Dashboard.

 It handles two different methods to serves the images to your visitors.
 Pick the one that works best with your hosting and environment.
-Support was added for WordPress Multi-site.
+WordPress Multi-site are supported as well.

+Quickstart:

+* Set your option (for instance, you probably don't need retina images for every sizes set-up in your WP).
+* Generate the retina images (required only the first time, then images are generated automatically).
+* Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 0.9.7 =
+* Change: hide the columns to ignore in the Retina dashboard.
+* Change: upload is now HTML5, by drag and drop in the Retina Dashboard.
+* Fix: performance boost!
+* Fix: random little fixes.

 = 0.9.6 =
-= Fix: warnings when uploading/replacing an image file.
+* Fix: warnings when uploading/replacing an image file.

 = 0.9.4 =
 * Fix: esthetical issue related to the icons in the Retina dashboard.
 * Fix: warnings when uploading/replacing an image file.

 = 0.9.2 =
-* Changed: Media Replace is not used anymore, the code has been embedded in the plugin directly.
+* Change: Media Replace is not used anymore, the code has been embedded in the plugin directly.

 = 0.9 =
 * Fix: code cleaning.